 Editors’ note: this 1877 work by Frederick Engels was his major contribution to the exposition and development of Marxist theory.

 Eugen Dühring had produced his own version of socialism, intended as a replacement for Marxism.
 It was left to Engels to write a general defense of Marxist theory.
-The sections are Philosophy, Political Economy and Socialism.
+The book is divided into sections on Philosophy, Political Economy and Socialism.
 Marx contributed to the section on political economy

 Among Communists, Anti-Dühring is a popular and enduring work which, as Engels wrote to Marx, was an attempt “to produce an encyclopedic survey of our conception of the philosophical, natural-science and historical problems.”